 Probably the clearest example is when one of Harry's enemies gifts him his own tombstone.
 It reads "Harry Dresden: He died doing the right thing."

-And let's not forget poor Murphy.
-In Proven Guilty, she abandons an investigation to help Harry save a teenage girl who is the daughter of a genuine Knight in Shining Armor, by going through the heart of Winter itself, with no guarantee that she'll come out alive, the odds stacked against her.
+In Proven Guilty, Murphy abandons an investigation to help Harry save a teenage girl who is the daughter of a genuine Knight in Shining Armor, by going through the heart of Winter itself, with no guarantee that she'll come out alive, the odds stacked against her.
 She doesn't even hesitate to help.
 Her reward?
 A demotion, and a warning that she'll get fired if it happens again.
 As of Changes, she is fired.
 For exactly the same reason.

 Proverbs 17:13 denounces this: